 IAS topper with Mathematics

 Utsav Kaushal secured an admirable all India rank of 14 in the 2016 UPSC civil services exam.
-His optional subject was mathematics.
-He is a B.Tech in Electrical Engineering from IIT Delhi.
+He had taken Mathematics as his optional subject.
+He is a B.Tech graduate in Electrical Engineering from IIT Delhi.
 In this article, we bring you a few tips from Utsav Kaushal to ace the mathematics optional in the UPSC mains exam.

-Before candidates decide about opting for the mathematics optional, it is advisable to go through the UPSC Maths optional syllabus.
+Before candidates decide about opting for the mathematics optional, it is advised that you should go through the Mathematics optional syllabus once.